UniRec-0.1B: Unified Text and Formula Recognition with 0.1B Parameters: UniRec40M Dataset

-(1) Online TeX source~\cite{duan-etal-2023-latexrainbow}: We first collect arXiv\footnote{https://www.arxiv.org/} TeX source files and Wikipedia\footnote{https://www.wikipedia.org/} HTML pages, which are also converted into TeX format.
+(1) Online TeX source~\cite{duan-etal-2023-latexrainbow}: We first collect arXiv TeX source files and Wikipedia HTML pages, which are also converted into TeX format.
 This results in approximately 2 million TeX files.
 For each TeX source, every valid text or formula token is assigned with a unique color by inserting the corresponding LaTeX color commands.
 The TeX files are then rendered into PDFs, producing documents with distinct colors for different textual and formulaic content.
 By performing color-based alignment between the TeX sources and the rendered PDFs, we can get labels at word and line levels, while the paragraph level can be obtained by further parsing LaTeX grammars.
 This pipeline enables the automatic generation of large-scale, multi-level data covering text, formula, and mixed text-formula content.

 (2) Digital-born PDF documents: To broaden the distribution of document types, we collect digital-born PDFs such as industry research (IR) reports and newspapers.
-Then, we extract samples consisting of textual blocks and their corresponding image regions by PyMuPDF\footnote{https://pymupdf.readthedocs.io/}.
+Then, we extract samples consisting of textual blocks and their corresponding image regions by PyMuPDF.
 This component primarily supplements the dataset with multi-level, multi-domain text recognition data.

 (3) Public datasets: We further integrate a range of public datasets to enhance coverage across languages and domains.
 It includes: Chinese scene text datasets: LSVT~\cite{sun2019icdarlsvt}, MTWI~\cite{he2018icpr2018mtwi}.
 English scene text dataset: HierText~\cite{long2022towardshiertext}.
 Handwritten datasets: CASIA-HWDB~\cite{CASIAhwdb}, TAL~\cite{TAL}.
 Examination-style dataset: K-12~\cite{TAL}.
 Additionally, we include handwritten notes (Note) labeled with Qwen3VL-235B-A30B~\cite{yang2025qwen3} and manually refined, serving as high-quality handwritten supplements.